BastelPichi/compatibility/brightway.md

 -- | --
-Invalid Firmware File | Download the correct MCU firmware from mi-fw-info Progress stuck at 5% or 45% | Try a different USB port or use a USB hub Progress stuck at 0% | Try these steps in order:
+Invalid Firmware File | Download the correct MCU firmware from mi-fw-info Progress stuck at 5% or 45% | Try a different USB port or use a USB hub Progress stuck at 0% | Try the steps listed below in order

+### Steps to Fix "Progress stuck at 0%"
-1. Restart BwFlasher and retry
+1. Restart BwFlasher and retry flashing
+2. Make sure scooter is ON when starting update
+3. Make sure have the latest driver installed for your UART adapter
-2. Connect cables in this order:
+4. Connect cables in this order:
    - Connect UART to PC
    - Turn ON scooter
    - Disconnect scooter cables
    - Connect UART cable to scooter
-3. Make sure scooter is ON when starting update
-4. Check all cable connections are secure
+5. Check all cable connections are secure

 ## Additional Resources